Golmaal Again: Plot

-Gopal, Madhav, Laxman, Laxman 2, and Lucky are orphans in an orphanage in Ooty managed by businessman Joy Jamnadas.
-Gopal is afraid of ghosts, Lucky is mute and Laxman has a lisp.
-Gopal and Laxman are a duo, and the rest are trio.
+Gopal, Madhav, Laxman 1, Laxman 2, and Lucky live in an orphanage in Ooty managed by businessman Joy Jamnadas.
+Gopal is afraid of ghosts, Lucky is mute and Laxman 1 has a lisp.
+Gopal and Laxman 1 are a duo, and the rest are a trio.
 Both have a mutual dislike for each other.
-They are also aware of the local librarian Anna's ability to see ghosts and spirits.
-The boys find a baby girl outside the orphanage one night and take her in, naming her Khushi and caring for her.
-One day, when Madhav pranks and scares the timid Gopal in an empty bungalow belonging to Jamanads's friend, the loving Colonel Chauhan, a fight ensues between the boys.
-Gopal gets punished, which prompts Gopal and Laxman to leave the orphanage, and soon, Madhav, Lucky and Laxman also do the same.
+They are also aware of the local librarian Anna's ability to see spirits.
+The boys find a baby outside the orphanage one night and take her in, naming her Khushi.
+One day, when Madhav pranks and scares Gopal in an empty bungalow belonging to Jamnadas' friend, Colonel Chauhan, the boys fight.
+Gopal gets punished, which prompts Gopal and Laxman 1 to leave the orphanage, and soon, Madhav, Lucky and Laxman 2 also do the same.
 Khushi is later adopted.

-Many years later, the five work as plot seizers; Gopal and Laxman work for Babli Bhai and Madhav, Lucky and Laxman 2 work for Vasooli Bhai.
-The group reunites after learning about Jamnadas' demise.
-Returning to the orphanage after 25 years for Jamnadas' memorial service, they meet Col. Chauhan, who has become blind, and reunite with Anna and Pappi, another orphan from the orphanage who has frequent memory loss.
-They meet Damini, the bungalow's caretaker and learn about the Col's daughter's demise.
-During the memorial service, businessman Vasu Reddy reveals the orphanage will be demolished and moved elsewhere in plans to make his own building.
-Anna and Col. Chauhan decide to rent out two rooms, which upsets Vasu, who wants the bungalow unoccupied.
-When the group leaves the orphanage and return home, a ghost possesses Laxman during departure and speaks in Nana Patekar's voice later that night, rambling that Jamnadas's death was a murder, which scares Gopal.
-After the ghost leaves, Gopal and Laxman call Anna, who lies that the ghost is still in their house and suggests him and Laxman to move to Col. Chauhan's house.
-Later, the ghost possesses Madhav and prompts Vasooli to assign him, Laxman 2, and Lucky to evict Gopal and Laxman from Col. Chauhan's bungalow for Vasu, indirectly bringing the three back to Ooty.
+25 years later, the five work as plot seizers; Gopal and Laxman 1 work for Babli Bhai, and Madhav, Lucky and Laxman 2 work for Vasooli Bhai.
+The group reunites after learning about Jamnadas' death.
+Returning to the orphanage after for Jamnadas' memorial, they meet Colonel Chauhan, now blind, and reunite with Anna and Pappi, a former orphan and caretaker of the orphanage, with memory loss.
+They meet Damini, the bungalow's caretaker and learn about Chauhan's daughter's demise.
+During the memorial, businessman Vasu Reddy reveals the orphanage will be demolished and replaced with his own building.
+Anna and Chauhan decide to rent out two rooms, upsetting Vasu.
+After the group leaves the orphanage and returns home, a ghost possesses Laxman 1 and speaks in Nana Patekar's voice, rambling that Jamnadas's death was a murder, scaring Gopal.
+After, Gopal and Laxman 1 call Anna, who lies that the ghost is still in their house and suggests they move to Chauhan's house.
+Later, the ghost possesses Madhav and prompts Vasooli to assign him, Laxman 2, and Lucky to evict Gopal and Laxman from Chauhan's bungalow for Vasu, indirectly bringing the three back to Ooty.